 Tip #2 Be cautious of restaurant portion sizes

 You don’t want to skip breakfast.
 When your mom told you it was the most important meal of the day, she was right!
 That being said, it’s important to understand that eating three restaurant meals a day is really more like eating six meals a day.
 For most people, three full restaurant-sized portions are far too much for a day's caloric intake.
 You can ask for lunch portions, which are about half the dinner portion, or order from the appetizer menu at dinner.
-If you get a full dinner entre, save half of it for breakfast the next day.
+If you get a full dinner entree, save half of it for breakfast the next day.

 Tip #3 Make sure you’re drinking enough water